SihlerBaldock/MMED-1054-HW1/README.md

 ## Background

 - I was born in November 22 2004.
-- I Moved to london Ontario whne I was 8 years old.
+- I Moved to london Ontario when I was 8 years old.
 - I also been to other countires in my life.

 ## Hobbies